 Pricing: Season passes start at $525, but in October they offer a limited number of passes at $400.
 Lift tickets start at $28 for half day, $38-$65 for all day.
 Kids four and under ski free with an adult!

 With 125 ski-able acres, 21 slopes, seven lifts, plus ice skating and tubing, Sugar is a great ski resort.
-Just a three hour drive from Knoxville, they also have night skiing.
-Because it is warmer there, they currently only have 10 slopes open and four lifts, but, hey, it’s WARMER!
-So ski in your snow pants and a sweatshirt and enjoy East Coast skiing!
-Season passes are $760, 1-day tickets range from $43-$72, and you can get a deal with multi-day tickets.
+Just a three-hour drive from Knoxville, they also have night skiing.
+Because it is warmer there, they currently only have 12 slopes open and five lifts, but, hey, it’s WARMER!
+So, ski in your snow pants and a sweatshirt and enjoy East Coast skiing!
+Season passes are $1100 for the first and you add one family member for an additional $725, and a second for $550, lift tickets range from $34-$84, and you can get a deal with multi-day tickets.

 The downside: The weather is warmer so most of the snow is man-made and you are not going to find as big a base at Sugar that you will at some of the other ski areas.

 Just a 1.5 hour drive from Knoxville, Ober has the best prices around.
 They have 12 slopes, four lifts, one tram, two magic carpets, a 556-foot vertical drop, and 38 skiable acres.
 They also have a tube park, ice skating, tons of shopping, a ski mountain coaster, and an aerial tramway that anyone can ride.
 Weekday night skiing is VERY affordable, and totally doable mid-week.

 The Downside: It is usually very icy because, you know, we just don’t get really cold temperatures or a lot of natural snow around here.
 It is small, and very crowded.
 BUT any money you spend goes to help support the people of Gatlinburg, so that totally negates any downside in my book.